temorris87/temorris87.github.io/Projects/AlgorithmVisualization/index.md

 shows off its capabilities with algorithms, it can be extended to any 2D simulation that can be thought up.

+Below is a video of the program running a simulation of Selection Sort.
+The yellow rectangle represents the minimum for the current pass, the orange rectangle represents the current value under consideration, and the green rectangle identifies the current target for swapping.

 <br>
 <div class="text-center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/17xzVRDJ_Gk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>